darekf77/firedev/README.md

 ```

-your browser gets code below:
+your browser will get code below:
 ```ts
 import { Firedev } from 'firedev';